orbitmines/archive/projects/ONGOING Project - Social.md

 [[2024-06-09]]
 I'm setting up tooling infrastructure for creators to make the metaverse a reality < 2026.
-I'm starting with the release of a Universal Language (@OrbitMines), hopefully by the end of this month.
-I'm looking for some funding sources and giving GitHub sponsors a try: https://github.com/sponsors/FadiShawki #gamedev
+I'm looking for some funding sources and giving GitHub sponsors a try. https://github.com/sponsors/FadiShawki #gamedev

 [[2024-06-06]]
 *This is what functions, data, ..., information is.*